microsoft/verona/experiments/process_sandbox/README.md

  - [include/process_sandbox](include/process_sandbox) contains the public interfaces.
    - [cxxsandbox.h](include/process_sandbox/cxxsandbox.h) contains the C++ API, which is primarily used for testing.
    - [filetree.h](include/process_sandbox/filetree.h) describes the interface for exporting a virtual file tree to the child.
-     This is accessed from the `SandboxedLibrary` class.
+     This is accessed from the `sandbox::Library` class.
    - [helpers.h](include/process_sandbox/helpers.h) provides some helpers for managing C memory, extracting argument types from functions, and so on.
    - [platform/](include/process_sandbox/platform) contains the platform abstraction code.
    - [callbacks.h](include/process_sandbox/callbacks.h) describes the callback mechanism.